-Employees who have faced workplace harassment and seek relief must overcome the additional burden in proving that their employer is liable for the harm.
-Whether the victim is reacting to negative employment action like hiring, firing, shift assignments, promotions, pay raises, or is simply taking proactive action against a hostile work environment, they are required to navigate the legal liabilities at play.
-This section outlines the primary issues analyzed in the evaluation of employer liability.
-One must consider whether the employer is imputable, if the employer can raise affirmative defenses, and the role the harasser plays in relation to the victim in the employment scheme.
+Employees who have faced workplace harassment and seek relief must overcome the additional burden of proving that their employer is liable for the harm.
+Whether the victim is reacting to negative employment action such as hiring, firing, shift assignments, promotions, or pay raises; or is simply taking proactive action against a hostile work environment, they are required to navigate the legal liabilities at play.
+This section outlines the primary issues analyzed by a court in the evaluation of employer liability.
+One must consider whether the employer is imputable, if the employer can raise affirmative defenses, and the harasser's role in relation to the victim within the employment scheme.